Joyce Elliott: State legislature

 Elliott served in the Arkansas House of Representatives from 2000 to 2006.
-In 2008, she was elected to the Arkansas State Senate, where she represents the 31st district.
+In 2008, she was elected to the Arkansas State Senate, where she represented the 31st district.

 Elliott began working on hate crime legislation in 2001 during her first term in office.
 Arkansas is one of three states without a statute criminalizing various types of bias-motivated violence or intimidation.

-As of 2020, she is the chair of the Arkansas Legislative Black Caucus.
+In 2020, she was the chair of the Arkansas Legislative Black Caucus.

 In 2020 she was endorsed by Barack Obama.